 5 / 10

-El sonido de la labor (The sound of labor) integrates into its structure four pieces that could function with relative autonomy but reach their highest poetic-symbolic dimension in the condition of a single work.
+El sonido de la labor (The sound of labor) is composed of four pieces that could function with relative autonomy but reach their highest poetic-symbolic dimension in the condition of a single work.

 The trinitarian tunes are a unique modality within the complex Afro-Cuban musical manifestations exclusive of the city of Trinidad, in the province of Sancti Spiritu.
-They are the product of the encounter between the guajira tradition, the artistic practices derived from the Bantú and the melodic twirls coming from Spain.
-Between the stanzas and melodies that are preserved through the veteran bearers, there are some that are identified as work songs in the cane fields.
+They are the product of the encounter between the guajira tradition, the musical practices derived from the Bantú and the melodic twirls coming from Spain.
+Between the stanzas and melodies that are preserved through the veteran bearers, some are identified as work songs in the cane fields.
 It is precisely this repertoire on which this chapter of the project is based, consisting of a video installation and a live action.

 The reading in the tobacco shops was introduced in Havana in the middle of the 19th century.
-This initiative took the text to the factories to alleviate the long and tedious days of the cigar rollers.
+This initiative took the reading to the factories to alleviate the long and tedious days of the cigar rollers.
 It turned out that this knowledge was leaving an ideological deposit and turned the tobacco sector into a seasoned collective and liable to the ideas of independence.

 This work starts with the idea of transplanting the trade of the tobacco shop reader to another work context: the garment factory.